-The S&T Board with the assistance of the Risk Committee, whose members constitute the Board Chairperson and the chairpersons from each of the Board Committees discussed below, oversees an enterprise-wide approach to risk management ("ERM"), designed to support the achievement of strategic goals, to improve long-term organizational performance and to enhance shareholder value.
+The S&T Board with the assistance of the Risk Committee oversees an enterprise-wide approach to risk management ("ERM"), designed to support the achievement of strategic goals, to improve long-term organizational performance and to enhance shareholder value.
 The Board's oversight primarily focuses on material risks and any notable emerging themes to ensure S&T's risk management is adequate.
 The chair of the Risk Committee, in collaboration with the Board Chairperson, helps ensure that the Board has appropriate discussions on risk topics.
 The Risk Committee is responsible for reviewing and recommending to the Board for approval certain risk appetites taking into account S&T's structure, risk profile, complexity, activities, size, and other appropriate risk-related factors.
 The Risk Committee considers current risks, which include the respective timeframes reflected by those risks, emerging risks, and future threats.

 The Risk Committee is responsible for overseeing S&T's risk management activities and the effectiveness of its ERM framework.
 The Risk Committee is also responsible for monitoring our compliance risk with respect to regulatory and legal matters.
 Per the Risk Committee charter, the chairperson of the Risk Committee must satisfy the independence requirements established by the SEC, NASDAQ and any other governmental or regulatory body with authority over S&T. Mr. Hieb, Risk Committee Chairperson, meets such independence standards.
 The Risk Committee recommends to the Board the risk appetite or broad level of risk that is appropriate for S&T to accept.
 S&T's risk appetite is an important piece of an effective ERM framework that reinforces risk culture and is a core instrument for better aligning overall corporate strategy, capital allocation, and risk.

-Our Risk Committee's primary purpose is to assist the Board in fulfilling its fiduciary responsibilities with respect to its oversight and assessment of S&T's ERM framework, including among other things, the identification, assessment, measurement, monitoring, and management of the following major risk categories: Credit, Market, Liquidity, Operational, Information Technology Operational and Security, Compliance, Legal, Reputational, and Strategic.
-The Risk Committee meets quarterly or as often as it determines is necessary and appropriate.
+Our Risk Committee's primary purpose is to assist the Board in fulfilling its fiduciary responsibilities with respect to its oversight and assessment of S&T's ERM framework, including among other things, the identification, assessment, measurement, monitoring, and management of the following major risk categories: Credit, Market, Liquidity, Operational, Information Technology and Security, Compliance, Legal, Reputational, and Strategic, The Risk Committee meets quarterly or as often as it determines is necessary and appropriate.
 As with the other committees of the Board, the Risk Committee has the authority to consult with outside advisors as it deems necessary or appropriate to discharge its duties and responsibilities.

 The Board, with the assistance of the Risk Committee, delegates the authority and responsibility for ensuring alignment of the risk appetite with the strategic objectives to the management-level Enterprise Risk Management Committee (the "ERM Committee").
-The ERM Committee serves as the primary risk management forum for monitoring S&T's risk exposures by reviewing key risk indicators or guidelines to proactively monitor both the level and direction of risk as well as key performance indicators to monitor progress toward achievement of strategic goals.
+The ERM Committee serves as the primary risk management forum for monitoring S&T's risk exposures by reviewing key risk indicators or quidelines to proactively monitor both the level and direction of risk as well as key performance indicators to monitor progress toward achievement of strategic goals.
 By utilizing a comprehensive and standardized view of the nature and level of risk to which S&T is exposed and the interaction of the various risk components identified in its ERM program, S&T is better able to assess and manage its risk and react to uncertainties.
+S&T's executive management-level committees, each of which is overseen by a board committee, assists in this effort by helping S&T assess and manage issues, emerging risks and future threats identified across the organization and escalating them to the board.